GabrielPrzybysz/gabeblog/_posts/2022-04-14-battletodebug.markdown

 Now we have a link between the device and the developer.
 We added logs where we thought the error was, did a build, and the good news came, so we saw explicitly what was happening and the reason for the problem.
 The solution for capturing logs was done in less than two hours.
 We quickly had something valuable in our hands, something simple and effective that can be reused in any project and situation.

-Then I saw a great post for my blog, sharing this idea so that other devs can debug when it isn't possible to get logs more directly.
+Then I saw a great opportunity for a post on my blog, sharing this idea so that other devs can debug when it isn't possible to get logs more directly.

 Author: Gabriel Przybysz Gonçalves Júnior - Backend Programmer
 GitHub: https://github.com/GabrielPrzybysz/battle-logs